 The health and proximity of the trees to the house is an important feature not to be overlooked.
 Any remedial maintenance efforts, after the sale of home, could be costly and potentially dangerous if there are diseased or dead trees on the property.

-A careful inspection of the landscaping on a property can help you sell your home or help avert any unexpected future costs.
+A careful inspection of the landscaping and trees on a property can help you sell your home or help avert any unexpected future costs.
 The City recommends contacting a Certified Arborist to assess the trees and identify any potential concerns on the property.